dougUCN/LANE/README.md

 Install FE dependencies

-In the root directory, run
+In the `client` directory, run

 ```
 npm install
 ```

-In the `client` directory, run via:
+then

 ```
 npm start